algosup/2023-2024-project-5-flutter-team-3/Documents/TestPlan/TestPlan.md

 ## 4 - Defect Management

-It is the intention of the team to use GitHub Issues for reporting, maintaining, tracking, and overall management of issues in the project.
+The team intends to use GitHub Issues for reporting, maintaining, tracking, and overall management of issues in the project.

 The assignment and description of defect severity levels will be as follows: